cscw2015/maverick/Final Report/final_report.md

 - version control
 	- expected: emailing documents back and forth
 	- found: emailing documents back and forth
-	- expectations were largely on point -- city council does most of their work by paper or email, version control is largely nonexistant
+	- expectations were largely on point -- city council does most of their work by paper or email, version control is largely nonexistent
 - sharing/collecting data
 	- primarily email
 		- one scans documents and emails them to share date
 - collaborative editing on documents
-	- one councilor uses Google Docs with their "closest allies"
+	- one councillor uses Google Docs with their "closest allies"
 		- anyone that they're not 100% sure they can trust, documents are sent back and forth via email
-	- editing typically is not done collaboratively -- councilors talk about issues, city staff write the reports
+	- editing typically is not done collaboratively -- councillors talk about issues, city staff write the reports
 - one interviewee views city council being fairly hypocritical in their plan vs. their execution
 	- statement to want to go paperless
 	- 1000 page binder for budget discussion made soon after